alteryx/featuretools/docs/source/guides/using_koalas_entitysets.rst

 Creating Entities and EntitySets
 --------------------------------
 Koalas ``EntitySets`` require Koalas and PySpark.
 Both can be installed directly with ``pip install featuretools[koalas]``.
 Java is also required for PySpark and may need to be installed, see `the Spark documentation <https://spark.apache.org/docs/latest/index.html>`_ for more details.
 We will create a very small Koalas dataframe for this example.
-Koalas dataframes can also be created from pandas dataframes, or read in directly from a file.
+Koalas dataframes can also be created from pandas dataframes, Spark dataframes, or read in directly from a file.

 .. ipython:: python